jpreardon/float-plan/WORKLOG.md

   - Add skipper select to new/edit form, show on index and show.
   - Restrict skipper selection to skippers, order by last name
   - Remove skipper selection for non-admin users
+  - Add skipper ID as hidden field when there is no skipper select

 ## 2019-05-26